grnet/eidas-keycloak-extension/test-with-node/README.md

 # Mappers

-Go to "Mappers" tab of eidas-saml identity provider and create the following mappers:
+Go to "Mappers" tab of eidas-saml identity provider and create the following mapper.
+This is important in order to users to be correctly mapped to federated ids based on their countries.

+ - Username Template Importer
+   - Name: Broker ID importer
+   - Template: ${ALIAS}.${ATTRIBUTE.PersonIdentifier}
+   - Target: BROKER_ID

+Additionally create others like the following, to adjust local username or import additional
+attributes:

+ - Username Template Importer
+   - Name: Local Username importer
+   - Template: ${ALIAS}.${ATTRIBUTE.PersonIdentifier}
+   - Target: LOCAL
  - Attribute Importer with
    - Name: Gender
    - Friendly Name: Gender